CLAMP: Crowdsourcing a LArge-scale in-the-wild haptic dataset with an open-source device for Multimodal robot Perception: Limitations and Future Work

 \textbf{CLAMP Model Limitations. } The CLAMP model performs better than vision-only and haptic-only perception models, but there is much room for future work on learning better visuo-haptic models with the CLAMP dataset.
 A direction to explore in future work is training larger models that operate directly on the raw visuo-haptic inputs.
 The structure we imposed by featurizing the haptic data and prompting a VLM for visual encoding was helpful for the current CLAMP model, but this may change as data and compute continue to scale.

 \acknowledgments{This work was partly funded by National Science Foundation IIS \#2132846, and CAREER \#2238792.
-We thank Ruolin Ye, Rishabh Madan, Qi Chen, and other members of the EmPRISE Lab for feedback on the CLAMP device and for assistance in data collection.}
+We thank Ruolin Ye, Rishabh Madan, Qi Chen, and other members of the EmPRISE Lab for feedback on the CLAMP device, assistance with figures in the manuscript, and assistance in data collection.}

 { {\textbf{Appendix}}}